awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 **Expiration date**
 Where: Key material tab
 The date and time when the key material for the KMS key expires\.
 This field appears only for KMS keys with [imported key material](importing-keys.md), that is, when the **Origin** is **External** and the KMS key has key material that expires\.

+**External key ID**
+Where: Cryptographic configuration tab
+The ID of the [external key](keystore-external.md#concept-external-key) that is associated with a KMS key in an [external key store](keystore-external.md)\.
+This field appears only for KMS keys in an external key store\.

+**External key status**
+Where: Cryptographic configuration tab
+The most recent status that the [external key store proxy](keystore-external.md#concept-xks-proxy) reported for the [external key](keystore-external.md#concept-external-key) associated with the KMS key\.
+This field appears only for KMS keys in an external key store\.

+**External key usage**
+Where: Cryptographic configuration tab
+The cryptographic operations that are enabled on the [external key](keystore-external.md#concept-external-key) associated with the KMS key\.
+This field appears only for KMS keys in an external key store\.

 **Key policy**
 Where: Key policy tab